oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 metrics to feed your wakatime data into Grafana with [this dashboard](https://grafana.com/grafana/dashboards/12790)!

+# Home Assistant

+[Home Assistant](https://www.home-assistant.io/) is a modern home automation manager that has support for almost every device under the sun.
+It's super customizable, and I've been able to completely automate my apartment's comings and goings just from my phone's position in my pocket!
+If you have an interest in home automation, Home Assistant easily takes the cake.

 # Conclusion

 Well, I hope that you've found something that can really enjoy from the list